thoughtbot/maintaining-open-source-projects/book/07-versioning.md

 using the library can access it dynamically, and write software compatible with different versions of your project.

-## Preparing a release
+## Publishing a new release

 1. Checkout the branch you want to make a release of (typically `master`)
 1. Update the project’s version in the source code and documentation accordingly
 1. Update `NEWS.md` to reflect the changes since the previous release
 1. Commit the changes
-1. Tag the release commit (`git tag -a -s vVERSION`)
+1. Tag the release commit and cryptographically sign the tag (`git tag -a -s vVERSION`)
 1. Publish the release commit and tag (`git push && git push --tags`)
-1. Build a package and publish it
+1. Build and publish the package (`make build`)
-1. Announce it.
-Make sure to say "thank you" to all the contributors who have helped with this release.
+1. Announce the new release, making sure to say a big “thank you” to contributors who helped with this version.

 There is no technical requirement to tag releases, but if you need to refer to version 2.2.7 any time from now, it’s easier to use the version number than to